alexellis/k3sup-civo-tutorial/README.md

 ## The Civo part

-This part of the tutorial will help you create a Instance with Civo's CLI.
+This part of the tutorial will help you create an Instance with Civo's CLI.
 There are several steps for the first time, you do this, but the second time you run through the instructions you can skip most of them such as installing the CLI or creating an SSH key.

 There are two options, you can create the Civo Instance with the CLI (recommended) or with the UI.